 The Journal of Michael Jackson Academic Studies is extremely fortunate to feature the following esteemed academics, contributors and content-creators (in alphabetical order)

 ELIZABETH AMISU is author of the landmark academic book, The Dangerous Philosophies of Michael Jackson: His Music, His Persona, and His Artistic Afterlife (2016), and the editor of the Academic Companion to Michael Jackson Studies I (2015).
-She holds an MA in Early Modern English Literature from King’s College London, and is co-founder and editor of The Journal of Michael Jackson Academic Studies.
+She holds an MA in Early Modern English Literature from King’s College London, and is co-founder of The Journal of Michael Jackson Academic Studies.

 JAMON BULL is a teacher who specializes in History, and one of the leading voices of the Michael Jackson fan community, with the acclaimed MJ Cast, the internet’s premiere Michael Jackson podcast, which offers bi-monthly news and discussion on the King of Pop and his family, whilst delving back into their history, artistry and legacy.